eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **Dynamic Route Segments**
+## **Project structure and organization**

-Dynamic Segments that are filled in at request time or pre-rendered at build time
+Organize and collocate project files

 ---

-Welcome to **Branch 7.10** of the **React Lab**!
+Welcome to **Branch 8.1** of the **React Lab**!

-Here I have learned the versatility of dynamic routes in Next.js.
-How to create dynamic routes that adapt to varying data and content in a Next.js applications.
+Here I have explore efficient project organization and file colocation strategies in Next.js to enhance code maintainability and scalability.

 ---